AhmedElgarnousy/Essential_ES_Diploma/Notes/GPIO.md

 ##### Do i need while(1) even if i don't need program to repeat?

-- to prevent the program counter(PC) to load garbage address
+- yes, to prevent the program counter(PC) to load garbage address
 - by prevent the CPU to execute out of main function
   ![while1](imgs/while1.JPG)